Saab 900: History

-First shown during the 1980 Geneva Motor Show, Saab introduced for the MY 1981 a new body style: a 4-door sedan.
-With the introduction of the new 4-door sedan, the country importers finally decided which models and in which forms they wanted to offer the 900 in their respective markets.
+First shown during the 1980 Geneva Motor Show, Saab introduced for the 1981 model year a new body style: a four-door sedan.
+With the introduction of the new four-door sedan, the country importers finally decided which models and in which forms they wanted to offer the 900 in their respective markets.
 So not all engine and body variants were offered in every country.
 A policy that Saab maintained in the following years and makes generalization impossible.
 The information here on individual models and engines depending on the model year is therefore only indicative.
-While the new body shape complemented the model range in all markets, it replaced the 5-door variant in the U.S. The introduction went along with a considerable boost in equipment (except the base model "GL") as well as broader side trims, larger luggage compartments and fuel tanks on all models.
+While the new body shape complemented the model range in all markets, it replaced the five-door variant in the U.S. The introduction went along with a considerable boost in equipment (except the base model "GL") as well as broader side trims, larger luggage compartments and fuel tanks on all models.
 Another big change: the spare tyre was moved to underneath the floor, rather than standing upright in the luggage compartment (this was the case again with the later introduced convertible).

-With the introduction of the new 4-door body type for MY 1981, Saab simplified the model designation on the international markets (with the exception of the US): GL for the model with the single carburettor (with 3, 4, or 5 doors), GLs for the models with the twin carburettor engine (also with 3, 4, or 5 doors), GLi as designation for the models with fuel injection (with 3 or 4 doors), and the GLE was now offered as a better equipped GLi only as four-door Sedan.
-Top of the range was the "Turbo" with the corresponding engine (with 3, 4, or 5 doors).
+With the introduction of the new four-door body type for 1981, Saab simplified the model designation on the international markets (with the exception of the US): GL for the model with the single carburettor (with three, four, or five doors), GLs for the models with the twin carburettor engine (also with three, four, or five doors), GLi as designation for the models with fuel injection (with three or four doors), and the GLE was now offered as a better equipped GLi only as four-door Sedan.
+Top of the range was the "Turbo" with the corresponding engine (with three, four, or five doors).
 The EMS designation was dropped.
-In the USA the simplification went even further: "900" for the base model with the 110 hp (81 kW) 8V mechanical Bosch injection engine, "900 S" with the same engine, but better equipment, and "900 TURBO" with the 8V Turbo 135 PS (100 kW) engine.
+In the USA the simplification went even further: "900" for the base model with the 110 hp (81 kW) eight-valve mechanical Bosch injection engine, "900 S" with the same engine, but better equipment, and "900 TURBO" with the eight-valve Turbo 135 PS (100 kW) engine.
 Since 1980 engines in the US were always equipped with catalytic converters.
-All models were available only as 3- or 4-door type.
+All models were available only as three- or four-door type.

-Also a big change underneath the bonnet for MY 1981 was the evolution of the old "B engine" to the new "H engine" (which was retained until the end of the 900 series in 1994).
+Also a big change underneath the bonnet for 1981 was the evolution of the old "B engine" to the new "H engine" (which was retained until the end of the 900 series in 1994).
 The H engine was simplified compared to the old engine design, making it more robust and lighter and, according to Saab, should also reduce fuel consumption.
 The power output remained the same in all variants as the B engine.
 Characteristics of the new engine type: no countershaft, ignition distributor driven directly by the camshaft.
 It is assumed that Saab used up old B engine blocks in the Saab 99, so the new engine layout was not officially introduced in the 99 until the MY 82.